 A trigger exists involving the voluntary separations of PWD/PWTD.
 Explanation: Using the data in the B14, there was a total of 21 voluntary separations.
 Of the 21 voluntary separations, 8 were resignations, 5 were retirement, and 8 were transfers.
 Four of the 21 separations were PWD and/or PWTD.
 Of the four PWD/PWTD separations, two had more than 25 years of service, the other two had 10-12 years of service.
 Two of the employees were GS employees, while the other two were Wage grade.
 Three of the employees were non-supervisory, while the other employee was Supervisory.
 Two of the four employees were 60 and over, one was 50-59, and the other was 40-49.
 All four were males, and they were all Veterans.
 Two of the employees were White, 1 was Asian, and the other was Black or African American.
-Of the two responses given for reasons for separation, one employee indicated promotion in another federal agency and the other two indicated that their work experience was not positive, 75% of the respondents indicated that they would not return to Treasury, or recommend Treasury as a good place to work.
+Of the two responses given for reasons for separation, one employee indicated promotion in another federal agency and the other indicated retirement.
+Of the four employees, two indicated that their work experience was generally positive, and the other two indicated that their work experience was not positive.
+75% of the respondents indicated that they would not return to Treasury, or recommend Treasury as a good place to work.
 25% of the respondents indicated that they would return to Treasury, and recommend it as a good place to work.